saikishore-n/saikishore-n/README.md

 - 👋 Hi, I’m @saikishore-n
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning MERN stack and ML

 <!---
 saikishore-n/saikishore-n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.